SD › Best Places to Stay in San Antonio

 Hampton Inn Downtown • Hotel Gibbs Downtown Riverwalk • La Quinta Inn & Suites Downtown

 - Best Neighborhood to Stay for First Timers/Sightseeing: Downtown San Antonio

 Though it can be pricey, staying in Downtown makes the most sense for first-time visitors, especially those without the use of a car.
 Some of the biggest sights are within walking distance here – the Alamo, HemisFair Park, La Villita, the Briscoe Western Art Museum, SEA LIFE San Antonio, the Buckhorn Saloon & Museum, and River Walk itself.
 Strolling back to your hotel along River Walk at night is one of the pleasures of San Antonio, and though hotels set right on the river tend to be very expensive, there are affordable options nearby (especially around Market Square on the west side of Downtown).

 - Most Romantic Neighborhood: Downtown (River Walk)

 It’s hard to beat a stroll along River Walk under a moonlit sky for romance, and there are plenty of classy restaurants and hotels perched along the water ideal for couples.
 The Selena Bridge, named after the Tejano singer who died tragically young, and the Kallison Love Lock Walk Bridge are especially romantic spots.
-Enjoy champagne brunch at Las Canarias (in the Omni hotel), hit the Mokara Spa (at the Mokara Hotel), or go shopping at Market Square.
+Hit the Mokara Spa (at the Mokara Hotel), or go shopping at Market Square.
 Marriage Island, a tiny islet in the river connected to River Walk by a small bridge (it is sort of heart-shaped), is a popular spot to get married or pop the question.
 You’ll find it on the stretch between Navarro Street and Presa Street.

 - Best Neighborhoods for Nightlife: Downtown and Southtown